-Genetic testing for the specific gene mutation may be considered for family members.
+Genetic testing may be considered for family members.
 It will be important to discuss these findings with your or your child's doctor.

-- NEGATIVE
+NEGATIVE

 No mutations were identified among a group of common disease genes unrelated to current medical concerns.